 Carting around the nearly 38 pounds (paddles and pump included) of the Sea Eagle 330 is never going to be your favorite part of kayaking.
 However, with the wide, padded shoulder strap on the carry bag, it might not be your least favorite kayak to carry.
 With the extra room leftover in the bag, you might even be able to throw in your towel, water, and snack for the haul down to the beach!
 And if you decide you'd rather set up in the parking lot and buddy carry your yak to the shore, simple grab lines on the bow and stern will help you both carry it without too much struggle.

 Even if you decide to use lighter paddles and ditch the air pump for your overland Sea Eagle carry, you'll still be ambling along with over 28 pounds of boat.
 And though we love the convenience of being able to stuff the paddles and everything into the Sea Eagle's giant carrying case, it definitely makes the overall package an awkward and large shape to carry or stash in a car or closet.

 With a feel a bit more robust than your standard pool floaty, the Sea Eagle is constructed of 33 mil Polykrylar (k80 PVC) with welded seams and I-beam tubes running the length of the hull.
 Translated into what your fingers feel as you run your hands down the length of this watercraft, is basically a thick, plastic-y, canvas-like waterproof material.
 The storage bag is rather impressively constructed from hefty canvas with thick closure ropes and a wide carry strap.
 The Sea Eagle is also the only kayak we tested that included protection for the non-removable skegs!
 It comes with two inflatable rings that resemble a toddler's arm floaties and sit around the base of each skeg to prevent them from bending during storage.
-We feel more confidence in the longevity of this boat over the thin Intex Challenger K2 and Advanced Elements PackLite (which ripped on the first use!).
+We feel more confident in the longevity of this boat over some of the lighter but thinner vessels we tested.